 - 1. Manipulate (operate and control) by order or protocol - humidifiers - nebulizers - 2.
-Independently modify and alter continuous humidity or aerosol therapy based on the patient's response, according to protocol:

-- change type of equipment and change aerosol output - adjust temperature of the aerosol (nebulizer) or humidifier - change type of humidification equipment to manage the artificial airway - 3.
-Initiate (administer) and modify aerosol therapy with prescribed drugs - Manipulate (operate and control) aerosol therapy with these devices: - ✓ metered dose inhalers (MDI) and - ✓ dry powder inhalers (DPI) - Communicate results of aerosolized medications and alter therapy according to protocol and independently modify therapy based on the patient's response: - ✓ modify patient breathing patterns - ✓ change type of equipment and change aerosol output - ✓ change dilution of medication
+Independently modify and alter continuous humidity or aerosol therapy based on the patient's response, according to the protocol: - change the type of equipment and change aerosol output - adjust the temperature of the aerosol (nebulizer) or humidifier - change the type of humidification equipment to manage the artificial airway - 3.
+Initiate (administer) and modify aerosol therapy with prescribed drugs - Manipulate (operate and control) aerosol therapy with these devices: - ✓ metered dose inhalers (MDI) and - ✓ dry powder inhalers (DPI) - Communicate results of aerosolized medications and alter therapy according to protocol and independently modify therapy based on the patient's response: - ✓ modify the patient breathing patterns - ✓ change the type of equipment and change aerosol output - ✓ change the dilution of medication